-Although shape may not matter in certain aspects, for glass markers it surely does.
-The shape of your marker tip relies solely on what you need to write on the glass surface.
-If you’re into stylish calligraphy or legible text, know what tip your glass markers should be.
+Although shape may not matter in certain aspects, for glass-marker it surely does.
+The shape of your marker tip relies solely on what you need to write on the glass-surface.
+If you’re into stylish calligraphy or legible text, know what tip your glass-marker should be.

-There are two widely used tips for glass markers.
+There are two widely used tips for glass-marker.
 Mainly because they’re the most practical.
 The bullet tip glass marker is a straightforward, bullet-shaped tip that is even on all sides.
 Meanwhile, the chisel tip is wedged and draws thick streaks at a certain angle.

 Wet-Erase vs. Dry Erase

 While most glass markers are alcohol-based, they can either be wet-erase or dry-erase.
-Dry erase glass markers work well in lectures or meetings, as they can easily be wiped off afterward.
-On the other hand, wet-erase glass markers offer some semi-permanence as they can only be removed with a damp cloth or after being washed off with some soap and water.
+Dry erase glass marker work well in lectures or meetings, as they can easily be wiped off afterward.
+On the other hand, wet-erase glass-markers offer some semi-permanence as they can only be removed with a damp cloth or after being washed off with some soap and water.

-Other wet-erase glass marker variations feature liquid chalk and rainproof markers.
-Liquid chalk works well with glass and gives off a vibrant, chalk-like streak.
+Other wet-erase glass-marker variations feature liquid chalk and rainproof marker.
+Liquid chalk works well with glasses and gives off a vibrant, chalk-like streak.
 Rainproof markers are great for outdoor signage set-ups, and as their name says, will not smudge or run in the rain.

 Most standard glass marker sets will have at least four colors.
 This will already go a long way and offers enough variation for when giving out lectures or explaining concepts during meetings.
 However, if you want more variation you can always opt to get sets with more colors.
 The most could range up to twenty different colors – including neon and metallic colors like silver and gold.

 All glass markers should be non-toxic as they will end up being used on glassware.
-However, it’s always good to double-check if the glass marker you’re purchasing is non-toxic.
+However, it’s always good to double-check if the glass-marker you’re purchasing is non-toxic.
 Bonus points if it specifies that it’s low odor.
-Markers tend to give off a distinct smell owing to the volatile chemicals that make up its ink mixture.
+Marker tend to give off a distinct smell owing to the volatile chemicals that make up its ink mixture.
 Ideally, these shouldn’t get in the way of whatever you’re serving in your glassware, so make sure the glass markers you’re purchasing are odor-free.